wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 version_mgmt:
 ---

-This paper presents Ligra++, a compressed graph library based on Ligra.
+This paper presents Ligra+, a compressed graph library based on Ligra.
 Despite the fact that graph compression has been attempted from multiple directions, the paper points out that it is still an interesting topic that is worth studying for two reasons.
 First, as more and more computation tasks nowadays have been moved to the cloud, it becomes crucial to reduce the